hohmlearning/Metric/README.md

 Therefore, the for **Class 1** $IoU\_1$ is defined:

 \$$
 IoU_{1}=\frac{TP}{TP+FP+FN}
 $$

+The $IoU$ measures the relative global overlapping area.
+In case the describing of the borders of the elements are in focus, metrics based on the distance are more appropriate.

-[1] Floris van Beers, Using intersection over union loss to improve binary image segmentation, Bachelor's Thesis, 2018
+\[1] Floris van Beers, Using intersection over union loss to improve binary image segmentation, Bachelor's Thesis, 2018